-Fifteen students and young professionals came from institutions and organizations across New England, as well as Oregon, Montana, and Puerto Rico to join the ALPINE Summer Institute.
+Fifteen students and young professionals came to join the 2021 ALPINE Summer Institute from institutions and organizations across New England, as well as Oregon, Montana, and Puerto Rico .
 This was ALPINE’s fifth year offering the program and its second virtual Institute.
 It featured eight Zoom sessions from June through August.

 The ALPINE Summer Institute is designed to enable undergraduate students, graduate students, and early-career professionals to learn more about the theory and practice of large land conservation.